- Education and Science»

 Generally, the unit took initial position somewhat nearby the very road that led them to the battlefield.
 If the unit was needed where another road was in closer proximity, then something out of the ordinary probably caused that to happen.

 Plans of the commanding officers also played a part in position assignments.
 Units that proved their reliability were often assigned to occupy or attack critical locations.
-Less reliable units were often placed in assumed “out of the way” positions, wherever possible, to prevent disaster if these units collapsed.
+Less reliable units were often placed in assumed “out of the way” positions, wherever possible, to prevent collapse of these units and disaster to the Army.

 Contingencies, wherein the unit was urgently needed someplace immediately in order to forestall catastrophe or enable victory, was yet another factor in area assignments.
 In such cases, the nearest troops at hand were moved, reliability not often a factor.